 Portland born STEPHEN HAGUE first came to musical prominence in 1984 with his production of MALCOLM McLAREN’s ‘Madam Butterfly’, an incongruous blend of opera, soul, hip-hop and electropop.
 Two acts who were listening closely were OMD and PET SHOP BOYS.

 So what eighteen songs would go on an imaginary compilation today as an introduction to the work of this under rated, but very gifted producer?
-Listed in chronological order with a restriction of one song per artist moniker, here are The Electricity Club’s choices.
+Listed in chronological order, here are The Electricity Club’s choices.
 Continue Reading ›